 One of the potential issues with social media is that communication via texting and instant messenger may cause problems with keeping up a conversation face to face.
-Frequently, teens use various forms of text and online messaging to have shallow conversations with multiple people at the same time, making it difficult to focus on a single substantial conversation.
-Ironically, it’s possible to be in constant contact with hundreds of “friends” and still feel alone which can cause your teen to seek out increased yet still insignificant online attention.
-Unfortunately, while it can be a great tool, social media can also have the opposite of its intended effect and make relationships less fulfilling.
+Teens use various forms of text and online messaging to have shallow conversations with multiple people at the same time.
+That can make it really difficult to focus on a single substantial conversation.
+Ironically, it’s possible to be in constant contact with hundreds of “friends” and still feel alone.
+Loneliness can cause your teen to seek out increased yet still insignificant online attention.
+Unfortunately, while intending to help people connect, social media can also have the opposite effect and make relationships less fulfilling.
 More “friends” does not necessarily mean close friends.

 It looks like social media is here to stay, and our teens are a part of the most tech-savvy generation in history.
 Unfortunately, social media can exacerbate character flaws and must be approached carefully and wisely.
 If you answered yes to any of these questions, it may be necessary to intervene in your child’s online social life.
 (While you are at it–check out their entertainment choices too!)
 Help your teen maintain healthy relationships…both online and in person.